niplav/site/microfiction.md

 The one year and one day rule
 I can say it's good

+The moon, presented:
+A jewel on a pillow
+chalk washed far away

 ##### Lipogrammatic Bukkake Senryūs

 I made up the ugliest possible genre of poetry.